-Note that the choice of loop filter parameters can have significant effects on settling time, output jitter, and whether the PLL will be fundamentally stable and be able to lock to an incoming signal.
-The values recommended in Table 2 and Table 3 were chosen to provide maximum loop stability while still providing exceptional jitter performance.
-Please note that when the skew mode is set to 'coarse', the effective value of NxV must be considered to have doubled.
-Refer to the section titled 'Coarse Skew Mode' on page 30 for further details.
+The choice of loop filter parameters can have significant effects on settling time, output jitter, and whether the PLL will be fundamentally stable and be able to lock to an incoming signal.
+The values recommended in Table 2 were chosen to provide maximum loop stability while still providing exceptional jitter performance.
+Please note that when the skew mode is set to 'coarse', the effective value of NxV must be doubled.
+Refer to the section titled 'Coarse Skew Mode' on page 30 for more details.

 The PLL's loop bandwidth is a function of both the divider configuration and the loop filter settings.
-Figure 12 shows the loop bandwidth as a function of the total feedback division ratio (N x $V{FBK}$ ).
+Figure 12 shows the loop bandwidth as a function of the total feedback division ratio (N x VFBK).
 For each NxV feedback divider point in this plot, the PLL loop filter was set to the corresponding value recommended in Table 2.
 The use of non-recommended loop filter settings may result in significantly different bandwidths for a given NxV divider setting.